storm-therapeutics/BiomarkerDiscoveryToolkit/README.md

 - Assess features using Cox proportional-hazards regression models
 - Visualization of top hits (Kaplan-Meier curves)

 ### Enrichment analyses (`enrichment.R`)
 - Gene set enrichment analyses (GSEA; using the [clusterProfiler](https://bioconductor.org/packages/clusterProfiler/) package and others)
 - Gene Ontology, Reactome and MSigDB gene sets
 - Visualization using dot plots (with indication of directionality)

+### Multivariate analysis
+- Random forest models (using the [randomForest](https://cran.r-project.org/package=randomForest) package)
+- Trained using cross-validation and backwards feature elimination (powered by the [caret](https://cran.r-project.org/package=caret) package)
+- Visualization of prediction performance and feature importance

 ## Planned functionality
-- Multivariate prediction models with measures of feature importance (e.g. random forests)
 - R package to be submitted to CRAN or Bioconductor